 The best thing about online engagement is that it’s measurable

 We can judge customer engagement by measuring whether they habitually check online content, how long they spend reading that content, how much time they spend onsite, whether they take breaks from their subscription, how they consume an article, what device they use and many other data points.
 This allows us to accurately understand our customer’s user behaviour, predict what personalised content will keep them hooked in the future, and how best to adapt our digital strategy to get the best engagement.

-There are four principles to building great engagement with your digital audience:
+The four principles to building great engagement with your digital audience

 1. Content is your most valuable asset